Code-Institute-Submissions/Visit-Ireland/README.md

 + **EmailJS** I had an issue of the form not clearing after submission.
 This is eventually fixed by finding the reset Method on W3 Schools.
 ### Known Bugs
 + On Desktop view, theirs to much whitespace between the Shamrock image and the div below.
++ Googlemaps only loads 80% of the time when page loads for the first time.

 ## Deployment
 + This Website was developed using [Gitpod](https://www.gitpod.io/).
 I commited to Git and Pushed to [Github](https://github.com/)